nar17/AL395_mybots/README.md

-# Assignment 8:
+# Final Project:
-Utilize the parallel hillclimber algorithm to design morphology and behavior for locomotion.
+Optimize morphology and behavior for a task of your choice

 # 	Running Instructions: